ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 ===========

 PyAnsys documentation must not only be written but also maintained.
-If you are new to writing developer documentation, see the `Google Developer Documentation Style Guide <https://developers.google.com/style>`_.
+If you are new to writing developer documentation, see the `Google developer documentation style guide <https://developers.google.com/style>`_.
 It provides editorial guidelines for writing clear and consistent developer documentation, allowing this guide to supply guidance only specific to PyAnsys library documentation.